 In 1969, the Homestead Exemption Act was passed to provide property tax relief to certain owners of residential property.
 It provided for an exemption of \$800 of actual value for residences valued at \$4,000 or more.
-The homestead exemption benefits have been changed over the years and currently provide for an exemption of all or part of real property taxes, for individuals over 65 with limited income, veterans, and individuals with certain disabilities.
+The homestead exemption benefits have changed over the years and currently provide for an exemption of all or part of real property taxes for individuals over 65 with limited income, veterans, and individuals with certain disabilities.

 Since 1967, "local" units of government have exclusively levied property taxes.
-In 2011, Nebraska's local governments levied approximately \$3.108 billion in property taxes.
-In addition, for fiscal year 2011-2012, there is approximately \$1.425 billion in local tax relief (state aid) appropriated for local governments (see statistical Tables 3B and 3C).
+In 2015, Nebraska's local governments levied approximately \$3.78 billion in property taxes.
+In addition, for fiscal year 2015-2016, approximately \$1.656 billion in local tax relief (state aid) has been appropriated for local governments (see statistical Tables 3B and 3C).